top of page

 Pay Attention to How You Feel

-Here’s a simple but powerful practice: become aware of how something makes you feel in the short term—physically, mentally, and emotionally.
+Here’s a simple yet powerful practice: become aware of how something makes you feel in the short term—physically, mentally, and emotionally.
 This awareness becomes your internal compass.
 It quietly, but powerfully, steers your daily choices.

 Rewiring the Way You Think About Movement